aseprite/api/api/plugin.md

 macOS.
 In other case you can install it from *Edit > Preferences > Extensions > Add Extension*.

+## Plugin.name

+Name of the extension.

+## Plugin.path

+Path where the extension is installed.

 ## Plugin.preferences

 It's a Lua table where you can load/save any kind of Lua value here